2018 Year-End Tax Planning for Individuals

 Note: Voluntary withholding of income taxes from social security payments and certain other federal payments is permitted.
 This withholding may eliminate the need to file quarterly estimated payments for certain retired persons.

 The end of the year is the traditional time for making gifts.
-For 2017 you may give up to $14,000 ($15,000 for 2018) to a person without incurring any federal gift tax liability.
-The $14,000 annual limit applies to each donee.
-Thus, you may make $14,000 gifts to as many people as you like.
-If you are married, you and your spouse can give a combined $28,000 to each donee ($30,000 in 2018), if your spouse consents to splitting the gift or if you give community property.
+For 2018 you may give up to $15,000 to a person without incurring any federal gift tax liability.
+The $15,000 annual limit applies to each donee.
+Thus, you may make $15,000 gifts to as many people as you like.
+If you are married, you and your spouse can give a combined $30,000 to each donee, if your spouse consents to splitting the gift or if you give community property.
 To qualify for this annual exclusion, the property must be given outright to the donee or put into a trust that meets certain conditions.

-In addition to the annual exclusion, the lifetime exemption (made available in the form of a credit against tax based on an exemption-equivalent amount) allows each person to transfer $5,490,000 for 2017 ($5,600,000 for 2018) by gift without incurring any gift tax liability (reduced by the amount of any lifetime exemption that may have been used in a prior year).
+In addition to the annual exclusion, the lifetime exemption (made available in the form of a credit against tax based on an exemption-equivalent amount) allows each person to transfer $11,180,000 for 2018 by gift without incurring any gift tax liability (reduced by the amount of any lifetime exemption that may have been used in a prior year).
 Using this credit now will keep future appreciation on the transferred property out of your estate.
-However, using the lifetime credit against 2017 (or 2018) gifts reduces the credit available for future years.
+However, using the lifetime credit against 2018 gifts reduces the credit available for future years.

 In addition to gifts subject to the annual exclusion and the lifetime credit, direct payments of tuition made on another person’s behalf to a university or other qualified educational organization are also excluded from gift tax, as are direct payments of medical expenses to a medical care provider.